Federal vs. Private Student Loans

 Before you sign up for any student loans, be responsible.
-Find out what your expected monthly payments will be with a Student Loan Repayment Calculator.
+Find out what your expected monthly payments will be with a Student Loan Payment Amount Estimator.
 Keep in mind that you’ll have other financial obligations after graduation, such as rent or mortgage, utility bills, and transportation, so borrow accordingly.

 Research your future earnings potential in your chosen field.
 The U.S. Department of Labor lists salary estimates by occupation.
 Use their salary estimates to follow these generally accepted guidelines: (1) Your monthly student loan payment should be no more than 10% of your pre-tax monthly income and (2) The total amount you borrowed to pay for college should be less than your expected annual starting salary.